Malcolm Arnold (athletics coach): Quotes

 A gentle start-up training plan begins with an attitude change.
 Getting the right mindset is the first step.
 Are you sufficiently strong minded to begin and then persevere?
 If not, stay on your couch.
-If you do mean to start something, then start gently, after a proper medical.
+If you do mean to start something, then start gently after a proper medical.
 Begin with walking a set time every day.
 Then increase in sensible increments.
 If you are still "with it" after walking, try walking and jogging, then jogging, then running.
 That regime will keep you occupied for the first year!
 Training is a progressive activity - and you have to persevere.

+Media appearances

+Arnold features in the 2024 documentary Colin Jackson: Resilience, talking about his role as Jackson's coach and in particular the 1992 Olympic 110m hurdles event.

 Personal life

-Arnold married Madelyn Morrissey whom he met when they were teaching at Marple Hall in 1963.They have two children, Helen (children's photographer) and Andrew (communications specialist).
+Arnold married Madelyn Morrissey whom he met when they were teaching at Marple Hall in 1963.
+They have two children, Helen (children's photographer) and Andrew (communications specialist).